Does Tea Break a Fast? Your Ultimate Guide to Tea & Intermittent Fasting

 1. Hydration and Reduced Hunger

-One of the biggest challenges of intermittent fasting is staying hydrated and feeling full. herbal teas and infusions are almost entirely water, making them an excellent way to maintain your hydration levels without consuming extra calories.
+One of the biggest challenges of intermittent fasting is staying hydrated and feeling full. herbal teas are almost entirely water, making them an excellent way to maintain your hydration levels without consuming extra calories.
 The warmth of a hot cup of tea can also provide a sense of fullness and comfort, helping to suppress those pesky hunger pangs.

 2. Metabolism Boost & Fat Burning

-Certain teas, like green tea and oolong tea, contain catechins, particularly a potent antioxidant called EGCG (Epigallocatechin gallate).
+The green tea and oolong tea, contain catechins, particularly a potent antioxidant called EGCG (Epigallocatechin gallate).
 Research has shown that EGCG can help boost your metabolism and enhance fat oxidation, or the rate at which your body burns fat for energy.
 When you combine this with the fat-burning state of fasting, these teas can be a powerful tool for your weight loss goals.

 3. Improved Focus and Energy